Many people who get into the offshore industry do so because of the considerably large paychecks they receive (which makes sense).

 Luckily for rig workers, there are a few laws in place that protect them in the event of oil rig accidents.

 First, there’s the Jones Act, which allows offshore rig workers to file claims against their company (including other employees) in the event that their safety was compromised.
 Perhaps the most important piece of legislature to know, this act allows workers to receive some justice when their livelihood is compromised by poor workplace practices.

-Secondly, for workers that are on jack-up or near shore rigs, there’s legislature called the Longshore and Harbor Workers’ Compensation Act, which may apply, and which acts as a protective measure for workers who are injured on the job.
+Secondly, for workers that are on jack-up or near-shore rigs, there’s a legislature called the Longshore and Harbor Workers’ Compensation Act, which may apply, and which acts as a protective measure for workers who are injured on the job.
 This act helps pay for things like medical care and rehab services for workers who are injured in oil rig accidents (or other offshore accidents).